Oklahoma

 Last Updated: July 2018

 Oklahoma utilities offer a growing portfolio of energy efficiency programs, but their levels of investment and performance remain below the national average.
 The Oklahoma Corporation Commission (OCC) established rules for electric and natural gas efficiency programs following a series of stakeholder collaborative meetings in 2008, and utilities subsequently filed three-year program plans.
-In 2012, AEP Public Service Oklahoma (PSO) received approval for another three-year (2013-2015) electric energy efficiency program cycle, and Oklahoma Gas & Electric (OGE) similarly received approval for their programs in early 2013.
-Both utilities will be working with significantly larger budgets for the next few years, and savings as a percentage of sales are expected to double.
-The state’s major gas utilities, Oklahoma Natural Gas and CenterPoint, have also started administer energy efficiency programs since the rulemaking.
+Rules were again updated in 2018.
+The state’s major gas utilities, Oklahoma Natural Gas and CenterPoint, also administer energy efficiency programs.
 The state’s IOUs may recover lost revenues and earn an incentive for implementing successful energy efficiency programs.

 The most recent budgets for energy efficiency programs and electricity and natural gas savings can be found in the State Spending and Savings Tables.